kvsrohit/sparkify/README.md

 - Data needs pre-processing in form of
 	- Clean up of missing or unusable data
 	- Feature extraction to extract meaningful information
-- The pre-processed data is then used to train several superwised machine learning model.
+- The pre-processed data is then used to train several supervised machine learning model.
 - The best suited model is then chosen to predict future data

 ## Project Structure